AY2526S1-CS2103T-W10-2/tp/docs/UserGuide.md

 Resets any active filters and shows the complete list of contacts or properties.

-Both contact and property cards display an ID field which represents the Universally Unique Identifier (`UUID`) of that contact or property.
+Both contact and property cards display an ID field which represents the unique identifier of that contact or property.
-This `UUID` will be used for other commands.
+This ID will be used for other commands.

 Format: `list`